 We moved to Davis in the summer of 1966, a few weeks before Carolyn arrived home from Europe.
 She lived with us for several weeks before she and some friends found a place to live.
 She wasn’t home a week before she was dating a graduate student who was engaged in research radiation experiments on beagles.
 Later that year, she met Larry Layton.
 I remember seeing them standing on the edge of a crowd while some of us accepted draft cards from students resisting the draft.
 Carolyn and Larry married in the Davis Methodist Church the following summer.
 Annie played her twelve string guitar, and Becky played her flute.
 The reception was at our home.

-In the weeks before the wedding, Dr. Lawrence and Lisa Layton came to our home for dinner.
+In the weeks before the wedding, Dr. Laurence and Lisa Layton came to our home for dinner.
 Dr. Layton was engaged in research in Berkeley, and Lisa worked in the university library.
 Barbara, the girls and I had dinner with the Layton family in their home in the Berkeley Hills.
 Barbara loved Lisa, and I talked easily with Dr. Layton.
 During the year following the wedding we were in the Layton home a time or two.